 The tracks ordered specially from Bullock Track Co were longer than the normal type used on the agricultural tractors, tried out in the earlier landship experiments.
 They were supplied as a complete unit, with frames and wheels and had seven small road wheels and five guide wheels, compared with the four road wheels and three guides on the standard type.

-No attempt was made to introduce the Rolls-Royce engines on the shortened chassis, some of which had already been completed for the Pedrail landships, because it would have complicated the design.
-Instead a 105hp Daimler six-cylinder engine, was used because it had already been used on Foster’s Wheeled tractors and it was well known to Tritton.
+No attempt was made to introduce the Rolls-Royce engines on the shortened chassis, some of which had already been completed for the Pedrail landships because it would have complicated the design.
+Instead, a 105hp Daimler six-cylinder engine was used because it had already been used on Foster’s Wheeled tractors and it was well known to Tritton.

 Tritton made provision for a pair of steerable wheels at the rear of the machine, these wheels were intended to improve the balance, assist in crossing trenches and aid the normal steering of the vehicle, which was by breaking on either track.

-The Tritton Machine was the first vehicle to be designed and completed as a landship, or tank, but was not entirely successful because the lengthened Bullock tracks were found to be of poor quality and were still too short, making it only capable of crossing a 1.2 meter long trench, when the War Office requirement was of at least 1.5 meter long trench.
+The Tritton Machine was the first vehicle to be designed and completed as a landship, or tank, but was not entirely successful because the lengthened Bullock tracks were found to be of poor quality and were still too short, making it only capable of crossing a 1.2 meter long trench, when the War Office requirement was of at least 1.5 meters long trench.

 These shortcomings were foreseen and a second type was drawn up, even before the first was completed.
 This had improved tracks, specially designed and new track frames that were about 90 cm longer and running gear, although the other features remained the same.
 This became “Little Willie” – the name is said to be a reference to the German Kaiser.

-Little Willie was about 8 meters long by 3 meters high, and weighed about 16.5 tons.
+Little Willie was about 8 meters long by 3 meters high and weighed about 16.5 tons.
 The track-plates were 52 cm wide steel plates riveted to guided links.
 The 105hp engine was retained, steering was achieved by applying breaks or clutch to one track, with minor course corrections made using rear tail wheels.
 The round plate on the superstructure blanked out the turret ring, which was to support a 2pdr gun giving a 360º traverse.

 A revised design known as “Big Willie” or “Mother” was proposed, despite its new outward appearance, was mechanically almost identical to “Little Willie”, the main difference being that the tracks passed over the superstructure, giving greater trench-crossing capacity and stability.
-Two sponsons were added which, although giving a restricted traverse, could fit a 6pdr gun and deliver an high explosive shell.
+Two sponsons were added which, although giving a restricted traverse, could fit a 6pdr gun and deliver a high explosive shell.

 With this revised design the first operational tank was born, the Mark I, that became the basis for all British tanks up to the Mark VIII The International in 1919.

 Little Willie was preserved for posterity after the war, saved from being scrapped in 1940.
 Today is displayed at The Tank Museum at Bovington.
-It is essentially an empty hill, without an engine, but still some internal fittings.
+It is essentially an empty hull, without an engine, but still some internal fittings.